Strategic Planning and The BIG Impact of SMALL Data

-- Some metrics have a direct relationship with others, some have indirect relationship, some have level-paced impacts on others, some have dampened impact, and some are spring loaded in the magnitude of impact on others – it’s ALL in studying, knowing, working with, and using your metrics and data, triangulated for optimized knowledge-driven sense making.
+- Some metrics have a direct relationship with others, some have an indirect relationship, some have level-paced impacts on others, some have dampened impact, and some are spring-loaded in the magnitude of impact on others – it’s ALL in studying, knowing, and working with, and using your metrics and data, triangulated for optimized knowledge-driven sense-making.

-- Metrics analysis and reporting needs to be much more than data collection and math based machinations – analysis must have a very strong, rigorously and consistently applied sense making component, the “so, what does all of that data really mean?” question has to be answered before it’s presented to leadership.
-Certainly leadership might take a different approach to the sense making based on their broader level of understanding, BUT the analyst can’t simply hand over data and be done with it – the sense making activity is what turns data into knowledge and knowledge drives the business.
+- Metrics analysis and reporting need to be much more than data collection and math-based machinations – analysis must have a very strong, rigorously and consistently applied sense-making component, the “so, what does all of that data really mean?” question has to be answered before it’s presented to leadership.
+Certainly, leadership might take a different approach to sense-making based on their broader level of understanding, BUT the analyst can’t simply hand over data and be done with it – the sense-making activity is what turns data into knowledge, and knowledge drives the business.

 So how do you enable Small Data Strategy Planning?